mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 Solutions for https://www.kaggle.com/c/dogs-vs-cats and https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition competition.

-Here is table with results, but hyperparameters of neural nets can drastically affect accuracy, so if you know how to improve results let me know.
+Here is table with results, but hyperparameters of neural nets can drastically affect accuracy, so feel free to try it out, reproduce results and improve them.

 Name| Acc. test | finetuned Acc. test. | Train time | Forward pass time | On disk model size | Year | Paper
 ------------------ | --- | --- | --- | --- | --- | --- | ---